samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/pricing.md

 +++
 Starting March 1 you can buy ThreeFold Tokens.

-Each Token represents internet capacity.
+Each Token represents Internet capacity.

 Independent ThreeFold Farmers connect new capacity to the TF Grid.
-By doing so they mine new TF Tokens.
-These Tokens can be used to buy that capacity.

 By doing so they mine new TF Tokens.
 These Tokens can be used to buy that capacity.